Illinois Compiled Statutes

 admission fee shall be devoted exclusively to the operation and

 maintenance of such zoological park and the collections therein.
-All
+Except as otherwise provided in this Section, all

 such zoological parks shall be open to the public without charge